amira-bendjama/VALORANT-COMMENTS/README.md

 ## Distribution & Access Rights
 Our choice of the YouTube API as the source of our data gives us confidence that our data can be publicly accessed and distributed.
 We selected only data identified by YouTube as public.

-We have chosen to distribute our data on GitHub
+We have chosen to distribute our data on GitHub, and Kaggle.

+## Dataset on Kaggle
+The dataset files were too large for Github, so we opted for [Kaggle](https://www.kaggle.com/datasets/amirabendjama/youtube-valorant-comments?datasetId=2697643) to upload our full dataset.
 ## Conclusion
 This project has given us an excellent tutorial in the challenges of working with APIs and their limitations as well as helping us to learn about the requirements, difficulties and considerations, of data pre-processing for sentiment analysis.
 This has been a useful exercise in growing our data science skills and allowed us to return an interesting dataset that could be recreated in different ways to answer many interesting questions.